uriartej/Food-For-You/README.md

 gain, and third is protein.
 All these choices are fetched through the items description by using specific words such as healthy, weight gain, protein to name a few.
 If the item description contains any of these words, then the item would be displays by the user's choice.
+The next step of this project is to create the frontend.